 Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is your database name.
 Your configuration will show a different username prefix based on your domain name.

-Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in this example).
+Copy the entire prefix_databasename string and paste it into a plain text file (i.e. mywpsite_blog in this example).
 You will need this during the WordPress installation process.

 (Save your database name into a plain text file)